nickerso/cellml-spec-sphinx-test/source/component-element-item.rst

    namespace.
 The value of the name attribute MUST be a valid CellML identifier.
-The value of the name attribute MUST NOT be identical to the name attribute on any other component element or import component element in the CellML Infoset.
+The value of the name attribute MUST NOT be identical to the name attribute on any other component element or import component element in the CellML infoset.

 2. A component element MAY contain zero or more specific information item children, each of which MUST be of one of the following types: